ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

 Create a Python virtual environment
 ===================================

-It is recommended you install PyMAPDL in its own virtual environment to avoid dependency conflicts and to easier manage upgrades.
+To avoid dependency conflicts and more easily manage upgrades, you should install PyMAPDL in its own virtual environment.
+For detailed information on how to install Python and create a virtual environment, see
-Visit `Setting up your development environment <dev_guide_setup_your_environment_>`_ for detailed information on how to install Python and create a virtual environment.
+`Setting up your development environment <dev_guide_setup_your_environment_>`_.

 Install PyMAPDL in development mode
 ===================================

-Install the latest version of PyMAPDL in development mode:
+Install the latest version of PyMAPDL in development mode with these commands:

 .. code:: console